-unction is 1. reater than or equal: The collected evr_string value $c$ is greater than or equal to the pecified evr_string value $s$ only if the result of the algorithm described in the period of the period of the algorithm described in the period of the period of the algorithm described in the period of the ess than: The collected evr_string value $c$ is less than the specified evr_string value $s$ nly if the result of the algorithm described in the rpmVersionCompare( $c$ , $s$ ) function -1. ess than or equal: The collected evr_string value $c$ is less than or equal to the decified evr_string value $s$ only if the result of the algorithm described in the described in the decimal of the decimal $c$ on $c$ on $c$ or $c$ on $c$ o ata of this type conforms to the version string related to filesets in HP-UX.
-An xample would be 'A.03.61.00'. lease note that this needs further community review and discussion. ata of this type conforms to the W3C Recommendation for float data [3]. quals: The collected float value is equal to the specified float value only if the ollected float value and the specified float value are numerically equal. ot equal: The collected float value is not equal to the specified float value only if the ollected float value and the specified float value are not numerically equal. reater than: The collected float value is greater than the specified float value only if ne collected float value is numerically greater than the specified float value. reater than or equal: The collected float value is greater than or equal to the pecified float value only if the collected float value is numerically greater than or qual to the specified float value. ess than: The collected float value is less than the specified float value only if the ollected float value is numerically less than the specified float value. ess than or equal: The collected float value is less than or equal to the specified float alue only if the collected float value is numerically less than or equal to the specified oat value. ata of this type conforms to Cisco IOS Train strings.
-These are in essence version crings for IOS.
-Please refer to Cisco's IOS Reference Guide for information on how to compare different Trains as they follow a very specific pattern.[17] lease note that this needs further community review and discussion.
+function in 1 function is 1. greater than or equal: The collected evr_string value c is greater than or equal to the specified evr_string value s only if the result of the algorithm described in the rpmVersionCompare( c , s ) function is 1 or 0. less than: The collected evr_string value c is less than the specified evr_string value s only if the result of the algorithm described in the rpmVersionCompare( c , s ) function is -1. less than or equal: The collected evr_string value c is less than or equal to the specified evr_string value s only if the result of the algorithm described in the rpmVersionCompare( c , s ) function is -1 or 0. fileset_revision Data of this type conforms to the version string related to filesets in HP-UX.
+An example would be 'A.03.61.00'.
+Please note that this needs further community review and discussion. float Data of this type conforms to the W3C Recommendation for float data [3]. equals: The collected float value is equal to the specified float value only if the collected float value and the specified float value are numerically equal. not equal: The collected float value is not equal to the specified float value only if the collected float value and the specified float value are not numerically equal. greater than: The collected float value is greater than the specified float value only if the collected float value is numerically greater than the specified float value. greater than or equal: The collected float value is greater than or equal to the specified float value only if the collected float value is numerically greater than or equal to the specified float value. less than: The collected float value is less than the specified float value only if the collected float value is numerically less than the specified float value. less than or equal: The collected float value is less than or equal to the specified float value only if the collected float value is numerically less than or equal to the specified float value. ios_version Data of this type conforms to Cisco IOS Train strings.
+These are in essence version strings for IOS.
+Please refer to Cisco's IOS Reference Guide for information on how to compare different Trains as they follow a very specific pattern.[17]
+Please note that this needs further community review and discussion.